 That said, if it’s all you have, you should still bring it if you’re traveling within the United States.
 You can get on a domestic flight without valid identification IF you can convince the TSA that you are who you say you are, and an expired passport might help.
 Just keep in mind that you’re at the mercy of the TSA officers.

-Can you travel to Mexico on an expired passport?
-What about Canada?
+Can you travel to Mexico or Canada on an expired passport?

 What about our friendly neighbors to the north and south?
 Years ago, you didn’t need a valid passport to visit Canada or Mexico.
 But the Western Hemisphere Travel Initiative, a law enacted after 9/11, changed all of that.